alicranck/coco2voc/README.md

 In addition to the class and instance segmentations, this also creates an 'ID segmentation' which is a 1-D numpy array in the dimensions of the original image, where the [i, j] cell contains the id of the object at the [i, j] pixel of the image.
 This can be used to get other information that is not given by the class and instance segmentations (such as bounding boxes etc.).

 The ID segmentation can be optionally compressed to an '.npz' file (this is default behavior).
-These arrays are pretty sparse so the compression is highly effective, but it requires some attention when loading the arrays from file (see example code)
+These arrays are pretty sparse so the compression is highly effective, but it requires some attention when loading the arrays from file (see example code).

-Note that converting the entire dataset can take up to a few of hours depending on your machine.
+Note that converting the entire dataset can take up to a few hours depending on your machine.